manniwood/cl4pg/README.md

         #{getEmployeeId})
 ```

-We can a user bean like this:
+We can a use a bean like this:

 ```Java